ena-infrastructure/specifications/ena-oauth2-chaining.md

 <a name="scope-mapping-across-domains"></a>
 #### 3.5.1.
 Scope Mapping Across Domains

 Scope values used within a domain may be specific to that domain and have no meaning outside it.
-This must be considered in the cross-domain token exchange case, where the authorization server in the originating domain issues the JWT containing the identity of the user along with the client authorizations, for the authorization server in the target domain to consume.
+This must be considered in the cross-domain token exchange case, where the authorization server in the originating domain issues the JWT containing the identity of the user along with the client authorizations (scopes), for the authorization server in the target domain to consume.

 This profile does not specify how such scope mapping should be performed, other than that deployments MUST define a deterministic mapping from originating-domain entitlements to target-domain scopes.
 Whether this mapping is maintained in the originating or target domain is deployment specific.

+An alternative to domain-specific scopes with mappings handled by an authorization server is an approach where the originating domain incorporates relevant scopes from the target domain into its own security and authorization model, and clients within the originating domain request those scopes directly.

 <a name="transcription-of-user-identity-claims"></a>
 #### 3.5.2.
 Transcription of User Identity Claims